mfherbst/ReducedBasis.jl/docs/src/examples/xxz_dmrg.md

 # Greedy basis assembly using DMRG

-As a follow-up example, we now want to showcase how to compute an `RBasis` by means of the [density matrix renormalization group](https://tensornetwork.org/mps/algorithms/dmrg/) (DMRG).
+As a follow-up example, we now want to showcase how to compute a reduced basis by means of the [density matrix renormalization group](https://tensornetwork.org/mps/algorithms/dmrg/) (DMRG).
-To that end, we utilize the `ITensors.jl` library which, among other things, efficiently implements DMRG.
+To that end, we utilize the ITensors.jl package which, among other things, efficiently implements DMRG.
 We will see that, while we need to adjust the way we set up the model Hamiltonian as well as our solver, most steps stay the same.
 Again, we treat the one-dimensional ``S=1/2`` XXZ model from the previous example.